Skip to main content

 Rules verified as of March 2026.
 Bank policies change without notice.
 Always verify with the card issuer before applying.

-Amex Once-Per-Lifetime Bonus Rule Explained
+How Does the Amex Once-Per-Lifetime Bonus Rule Work?

 American Express restricts each card's welcome bonus to once per lifetime per person.
 If you have ever received the sign-up bonus on a specific Amex card — even if you closed that card years ago — you are permanently ineligible for that same card's bonus.
 This rule is enforced via the “lifetime language” in Amex application terms, which reads: “Welcome offer not available to applicants who have or have had this Card.”